-Those who mistakenly assume differently as to the nature of God and themselves are impelled into a multitude of delusions from which arise a myriad false–and impossible–hopes and fears.
-Misunderstanding both themselves and God, they stumble–and often crawl–through a wilderness of spiritual and material death.
-Only when they emerge from it–as they all shall in time–will they realize the enormity of their ignorance and suffering.
+Those who mistakenly assume differently as to the nature of God and themselves are impelled into a multitude of delusions from which arise a myriad false and impossible hopes and fears.
+Misunderstanding both themselves and God, they stumble, and often crawl, through a wilderness of spiritual and material death.
+Only when they emerge from it, as they all shall in time, will they realize the enormity of their ignorance and suffering.
 Then they will rejoice at having emerged from unreality into reality, from darkness into light, from death into immortality.
 For they and God have ever been the Real, the Light, the Immortal.

 The unseen seer

-Egoic religion loves the idea of God’s chosen, or beloved few, and its dupes pride themselves on having some kind of special relationship or favor with God.
-This is, of course, nonsense, for all are absolutely the same in God’s eyes, for they are part of Him.
-Yet some do perceive higher realities–at least in a kind of dim intuition–in contrast to the majority of people.
-This is not a matter of being chosen or favored of God, but of having managed to evolve to such a point that the eyes to see and the ears to hear have become at least partially opened on their inner, higher levels.
-For those blinded by Yoga Maya who erroneously believe that they have been born–that is, who identify with the human body and condition–and who experience nothing but change within and without cannot possibly perceive or even guess the realities that lie within themselves–including the Divine Presence.
+God is veiled by Maya; but Krishna uses the expression Yoga Maya.
+This is a key concept of Sankhya philosophy.
+Yoga Maya is, of course, the power of Maya, of divine illusion.
+Those who are deluded by it cannot perceive the Divine Presence within all.
+Some do perceive higher realities, at least in a kind of dim intuition, in contrast to the majority of people.
+They have evolved to such a point that the inner eyes and ears have become at least partially opened on their inner, higher levels.
+But those blinded by Yoga Maya identify with the human body and condition and experience nothing but change within and without.
+They cannot possibly perceive or even guess the realities that lie within themselves–including the Divine Presence.

 Misery may not always love company, but it certainly has company, for Krishna now says:

 How could we not believe this world is real?
 Its pain and fear block out from our minds all other aspects of existence, draw our awareness totally outward into the material world, and imprison us there.
 Certainly that imprisonment is a delusion and not a reality, but we neither know that nor are capable of believing it when we first hear of it.
 But it is not the world that is at fault.
-Uncomfortable as it may be, the fault lies in us, in our continually veering back and forth between the two poles of desire and aversion.
-“I want” and “I don’t want” push us back and forth and even morph into one another.
-Our minds become like a tennis ball, batted in opposite directions until it loses all perspective and orientation.
+Uncomfortable as it may be to face, the fault lies in us, in our continually veering back and forth between the two poles of desire and aversion.
+I Want and I Don’t Want push us back and forth and even morph into one another.
+Our minds become like a tennis ball, batted in opposite directions until they lose all perspective and orientation.
 As long as we are subject to these warring forces we can never know either peace or clarity of mind and heart.

 The sole answer lies in changing ourselves, in establishing our consciousness in the right place.
 For Krishna tells Arjuna:

 Now this is most interesting.
 Mere philosophizing or theologizing will not clear up our dilemma.
 “The truth” as verbal or intellectual formulations will avail nothing, either.
-Rather, it is what we DO that will neutralize the forces that work against our progress.
+Rather, it is what we actually do that will neutralize the forces that work against our progress.
 By right action we expunge the force of past negative actions.

-Brahman is all this in relation to relative existence and the evolution going on within it.
+These terms will be defined after the next verse.
+The idea here is that Brahman is all this in relation to relative existence and the evolution going on within it.
 Krishna is speaking here of the Ring of Return made perfect and complete.

 Read the next article in the Bhagavad Gita for Awakening: The Big Picture